I'm a member

 Diagnosis is established by radiologic observation in adolescents (age 10 years until the age of skeletal maturity) of a lateral spine curvature of 10 degrees or more, as measured using the Cobb angle.
 The Cobb angle is defined as the angulation measured between the maximally tilted proximal and distal vertebrae of the curve.
 Curvature is considered mild (less than 25º), moderate (25º to 40º), or severe (more than 40º) in a patient still growing.
 Once diagnosed, patients must be monitored over several years, usually with serial radiographs for curve progression.
 If the curve progresses, spinal bracing is the generally accepted first-line treatment.
 If the curve progresses in spite of bracing, spinal fusion may be recommended.

-The ScoliScore™ AIS prognostic DNA-based test (Axial Biotech, Salt Lake City, UT) has not been approved or cleared by the U.S Food and Drug Administration (FDA) but is being offered as a laboratory-developed test.
+The ScoliScore™ AIS prognostic DNA-based test (originally developed by Axial Biotech, Salt Lake City, UT; test rights acquired by Transgenomic in 2013) has not been approved or cleared by the U.S Food and Drug Administration (FDA), but is being offered as a laboratory-developed test.
 The laboratory performing this test is accredited by the Centers for Medicare and Medicaid under the Clinical Laboratory Improvement Amendments of 1988.

 Related medical policies are –